Calculus Review

 Know these by heart, but first, convince yourself that these are true (see next page)

-?
-At what x is the slope of equal to 0?
+what x is the slope of

-Now draw the slope of the function in the middle panel.
+Start by drawing the slope of Now draw the slope of the function in the middle panel.
 This is also a new function.
-What is it?
+What is it? |

 Now let's look at velocity.

 Imagine an object that moves in one direction (call it the x-direction).
-A plot of its motion in x with time looks like this:
+A plot of its motion in x with time looks like this: Notice that this curve looks

-Notice that this curve looks like a cubic polynomial, so you should expect that the displacement is a function of .
+like a cubic polynomial, so you should expect that the displacement is a

-Consider what the slope of the displacement curve tells you about the motion.
-A positive slope means the object is increasing its distance from the starting point, a flat slope means the object has stopped, and a negative slope means the object has turned around and headed back toward the starting point.
+function of Consider what the slope of the displacement curve tells you about the motion.
+A positive slope means the object is increasing its distance from the starting point, a flat slope means the object has stopped, and a negative slope means the object has turned around and headed back toward the starting point. |

-Then these points on the displacement curve are points of interest.
-Plot the slope at these points on the graph of below.
+displacement curve are points of interest.
+Plot the slope at

-This plot is a graph of the how the displacement changes in time.
+these points on the graph of This plot is a graph of the how the displacement changes in time.
 A change of displacement with time we defined as the velocity.
 The derivative of the displacement is the velocity!
+Notice that since the object

-Notice that since the object stops and then goes backward and stops and then goes forward, there must be a place inbetween the two stops where the object turns around.
-Note also that the shape of the velocity is parabolic; it goes as
+place inbetween the two stops where the object turns around.
+Note also that the shape of the

 Now draw the slope of the slope of the velocity curve to see how velocity changes with time.
-A change in velocity with time is defined to be acceleration.
+A change in velocity with time is defined to be acceleration. |

 So, if the only information you have is that the displacement of an object is cubic, then you automatically know that the acceleration of the object must be linearly increasing in time!
 This is the power of the calculus.

-Let's look at the example of motion caused by gravity.
+look at the example of motion caused by gravity.

 First, drop a ball from rest off the top of a tall building.
 Measure its velocity at several points on its way to the ground (this could be done with a camera and timer or a laser trip with a timer).